 The Hollong, also known as the Dang tree or Dipterocarpus retusus, is probably the most famous and spectacular tree in Cuc Phuong.
 This massive giant is 1000 years old, stands at a staggering 45m in height with a 5m girth, and attracts visitors from across the world who marvel at its age and size.

 Many visitors come purely to witness the massive number of orchids in their natural habitat.
 With up to 50 species, some flower all year round while others depend on the season and climate conditions.
-Of the 2000 plant species in the park, some 1700 are angiosperms (flowering plants) so if floral beauty is your interest, you will not be disappointed with Cuc Phuong.
+Of the 2000 plant species in the park, 1700 are angiosperms (flowering plants) so if floral beauty is your interest and you time your visit for spring, you will not be disappointed with Cuc Phuong.

 Conservation